mmcasetti/mphil-thesis/current/thesis-outline.md

 PPAD? it goes off topic...

 ### The complexity of GALE and ANOTHER GALE
+outline:

-GALE introduced as accessory problem,
+* GALE introduced as accessory problem

-PERFECT MATCHING

-Main theorem on GALE
+* PM def
+* main thm for GALE
+* ex of construction: if there is / there isn't PM

-Main theorem on ANOTHER GALE
+* main theorem for ANOTHER GALE

-[A lot of graphics, please!]
+* ex: double edge / all edges in PM are single / all single edges

 ## Further results